 The drug is also involved in transporting electrons through the electron transport chain.
 In doing so, it boosts energy production in damaged cells.

 Idebenone maintains healthy levels of a neurotransmitter known as Glutamate.
 Glutamate is very useful for the body, but too much of it can be dangerous to the cells.
 Idebenone helps in ensuring that glutamates remain useful and safe for the body by regulating its levels.

 There have been reports that Idebenone can be used in improving cognitive functions i.e., the drug can be used as a nootropic.
 Since the drug improves symptoms of neurodegenerative diseases, and it has brain-protecting properties, it makes sense that it can improve cognitive performance even though it is not approved for this purpose.
-In this interesting study, scientists reported that Idebenone increases the levels of a neurotransmitter known as Nerve Growth Factor or NGF.
+In this interesting study, scientists reported that Idebenone increases the levels of a neurotransmitter known as the Nerve Growth Factor or NGF.
 NGF is vital for the growth and development of brain cells.
 It is also responsible for the survival of the same cells.
 Therefore, low levels of NGF are detrimental to both brain’s health and performance, while a boost of the same can have an incredible effect not just on the health of the brain but on the organ’s performance.

 Uses and Benefits of Idebenone

 - Treating Alzheimer’s Disease

 Idebenone has been tested clinically for the treatment of Alzheimer’s disease and dementia.
 In this multi-centric double-blind study, 104 elderly subjects were used to test the effectiveness of Idebenone in treating mild to moderate Alzheimer’s disease.
 90mg of the drug was administered orally (in two servings of 45mg each) every day for four consecutive months.